 One of your board of directors can also be the “incorporator” of your Montana corporation.
 This particular member will be the one to sign your company’s Articles of Incorporation.
 Remember that your incorporator does not have to be a director and can be one of your shareholders, you as the founder, or another person authorized to act on behalf of your corporation.

-Choosing a registered agent for your Montana corporation is the next step, and one to give careful consideration to before making a decision.
+Choosing a registered agent for your Montana corporation is the next step.
 Registered agents act on behalf of your business to receive “service of process,” which is legal correspondence, such as a notice of a lawsuit.
 You can choose an individual or a business entity as your registered agent, but Montana law does not permit a corporation to act as its own agent.

 Your chosen registered agent will be named in your Articles of Incorporation and must also provide a physical street address in Montana.
 The agent will need to be able and willing to receive service of process at that stated address during regular business hours.